1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Start adding key-values by going to Inventory > Key-values > New key-value.

 • Add the display name.
-It is a human-friendly name so that it is easy to understand the key, for example, position.
+It is a human-friendly name, so it is easy to understand the key, for example, position.

 • Select the Value Type from Predefined and Dynamic.
 Values can be Predefined when you know the possible range of values.
 Values can be Dynamic when the possibilities are not limited.
 Learn more